 Safe Mobility for Life Coalition has developed a very comprehensive

 Florida's aging population.
-We have established our baseline data on and evaluating resources and programs to help each of our emphasis
+We have established baseline data on implementing, and evaluating resources and programs to help each of our

 In December 2012, the Coalition's strategic safety plan was adopted into Florida's Strategic Highway Safety Plan under the At-Risk Drivers Emphasis Area.
 Through implementation of the Aging Road User Strategic Safety Plan, the Safe Mobility for Life Coalition member agencies and their partners will improve aging road user safety and mobility in Florida by achieving a five-percent annual reduction in the number of aging road user fatalities, serious injuries, and crashes beginning in 2012 while maintaining aging road user’s mobility and independence which is necessary for enjoying a fulfilling life.